 Why Black Market Entrepreneurs Matter to the World Economy.
 Soon, two-thirds of the world's workers will be part of street economies, Neuwirth says.Photo: Jessica Dimmock Not many people think of shantytowns, illegal street vendors, and unlicensed roadside hawkers as major economic players.

 Transfer pricing results in the setting of prices among divisions within an enterprise.
 Transfer prices are charges for goods and services between controlled (or related) legal entities within an enterprise.
 Legal entities considered under the control of a single corporation include branches and companies that are wholly or majority owned ultimately by the parent corporation.
 Certain jurisdictions consider entities to be under common control if they share family members on their boards of directors.
-In principle a transfer price should match either what the seller would charge an independent, arm's length customer, or what the buyer would pay an independent, arm's length supplier.
 How the Economic Machine Works.
 Weaknesses of fractional reserve lending.
 Jekyll Island: The Truth Behind The Federal Reserve (2013) Documentary: The Money Lobby P1.
 Federal Reserve Districts and Banks.